 Berserk Button: If anyone dares to attack a villager in its presence, the Iron Golem will make short work of the attacker.

 Guardian Entity: Towards the village they spawn in and will Curbstomp any hostile mob that crosses its path and even go berserk on the player if they harm a Village in its sights.
+Gain enough of a bad reputation with the village by attacking/killing NPC's or killing Iron Golems and they'll start attacking you on sight!

 The Kid with the Remote Control: Using a lead, you can actually control an Iron Golem and either lead it around to watch your back or use it as a guard dog for your house by tethering it to a fence post..